 Effective assessment practices provide descriptive feedback for learners to improve on their learning.
 This form of feedback occurs while the learning is occurring (formative assessment).
 Grades are a form of feedback to a learner, indicating their progress toward reaching the standards.
 Learners and parents/guardians need a precise picture of what has been learned and what still needs to be learned.

-In grades 7-12, each academic area has a defined scope and sequence as well as a course description to clarify learner outcomes.
+In grades 9-12, each academic area has a defined scope and sequence as well as a course description to clarify learner outcomes.
 Teachers utilize this curriculum framework to provide meaningful formative assessment feedback for student learning and report letter grades each quarter.
-We are working toward proficiency scales and will roll-up standards-based grading in grade 7 for 2018-19.
+We are working to create proficiency scales in grades 9-12, but grades will be reported as letter grades due to the common practice of utilizing a grade point average as a component of entrance criteria to local colleges and universities.

 In addition to feedback that is provided by teachers for each grading period, the district also monitors learner progress using several standardized assessments.
 These assessments can be utilized to help make decisions about additional services for learners as well as to evaluate the effectiveness of our curriculum and resources.
 Learners complete different assessments in different grade levels and at various times throughout the year.
 These assessments include: the North Dakota State Assessment, STAR reading, STAR math, AIMS-web Reading, AIMS-web Math, PSAT, ACT, Work Keys, NAEP, ACCESS, and Advanced Placement Exams.